P5R Vinesauce Mod – Devlog #3

 10

-Whew, it’s crazy how time flies.
-From January to March, I was making pretty consistent progress.
-The mod already had a decent amount of content in that short time.
-It’s now almost July, and I’m only just starting to get back into the habit of working on it.
+Whew, time really flies!
+From January to March, I was making steady progress on the mod, packing in a decent amount of content in just a few months.
+Now, here we are, almost July, and I’m finally getting back into the groove of working on it.

-What happened?
-Well, let’s just say between Zelda: Tears of the Kingdom and Pikmin 4 releasing, I had a lot of long-anticipated gaming to do.
-Not to mention lots of hanging out with family and friends.
+So, what happened?
+Well, between Zelda: Tears of the Kingdom and Pikmin 4 dropping, I had some highly anticipated gaming to do.
+Plus, I spent a lot of time hanging out with family and friends.

 Current Overall State of the Mod